Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 4. The Gallery of Battles

-As if it were a pantheon of old glories, the reign of Louis Philippe was responsible for creating and collecting as many busts as paintings that will tell how the Kingdom of France was forged, from battles as old as that of Tolbiac, to some of the same century as that of Wagram.
+As if it were a pantheon of old glories, the reign of Louis Philippe was responsible for creating and collecting as many busts as paintings that tell how the Kingdom of France was forged, from battles as old as that of Tolbiac, to some of the same century as that of Wagram.

-This gallery has become, practically, a museum within a museum and usually draws a lot of attention to visitors for its enormous proportions and for the magnificent historical classification, serving almost as a script to understand the whole history of the time.
+This gallery has become, practically, a museum within a museum and usually attracts a lot of attention to visitors for its enormous proportions and the magnificent historical classification, serving almost as a script to understand the entire history of the time.
+Some of the great paintings that are exhibited here and you can not overlook are:

-• The Battle of Fontenoy by Horace Vernet
+- *Thebattle of Fontenoy by Horace Vernet.

-• The Battle of Bouvines by Horace Vernet
+- *The battle of Bouvines by Horace Vernet.

-5. The Halls of the Empire
+5. The Salons of the Empire

 In these three rooms, you will have the opportunity to see the remains of a great project carried out by Louis-Philippe to reflect the great glories of France.
 His reign was very important for the Palace and you will quickly realize upon arrival that two major periods can be distinguished; that of the Royal Residence of the absolutist monarchies and that of the Museum of History.

 Much of the splendor of the Palace of Versailles was developed during the seventeenth century and the reign of Louis XIV.
-However, after the French Revolution, it was abandoned and it was the arrival of Louis-Philippe, in the nineteenth century, which was responsible for giving a new air to the complex.
+However, after the French Revolution, it was abandoned and it was the arrival of Louis-Philippe, in the 19th century, who was responsible for giving a new air to the complex.
+The king wanted to return to the palace its essence and royal distinction and you can see this stage clearly reflected in the Empire Rooms which, consisting of three rooms, are part of what was known at the time as the Museum of French History.

-The Salons de l'Empire are not open to the public in their entirety but you will always have the opportunity to see a part of these large rooms where you can observe the works that the king himself had painted to reflect the entire period of France that encompasses the Directory, the Consulate and the Empire.
+The Empire Rooms are not open to the public in its entirety, but you will always have the opportunity to see a part of these great rooms where you can see the works that the king himself had painted to reflect the whole period of France that includes the Directory, the Consulate and the Empire.

 6. The rooms of the daughters of Louis XV